jfrog/artifactory-bosh-release/README.md

 ###Prerequisites
 Ruby  (pre-loaded on mac).
-Suggest you configure it to point to your artifactory server, if you have one.
+Suggest you configure it to point to your artifactory server, if you have one. mysql (for testing).
+A prerequisite of the ruby mysql gem

 ###Setting up ruby and bosh
 Depending on your configuration, the following command may require sudo.